tier4/AWML/projects/CenterPoint/README.md

 ### 5. Deploy

-- Make an onnx file for a CenterPoint model
+- Make an onnx file for a CenterPoint model.

 ```sh
 # Deploy for t4dataset